ksarvanitakis/1st-milestone-project/README.md

 4. Giving a last touch to this "save the date"-type website, is some more pictures of Michaela, as well as one of the whole family.

-5. Last but not least, the telephone numbers of both the parents exist in all the webpages.
+5. Last but not least, the telephone numbers of both the parents exist in all the webpages as hypelinks.
+ This way, the guest can communicate directly with the parents and get answers to the questions they may have regarding the event itself.